 Rooting your phone will create a new “account” with complete administrative permissions.
 This superuser account is used by some apps and functions.

 Xposed Framework is an app that can be installed on a rooted Android device which offers custom ROM like features on stock Android.
-It has been updated and is now fully compatible to Android 5.0 and Android 6.0.
+It has been updated and is now fully compatible to Android 5.0, Android 6.0 and Android 7.0.

 5 Reasons to root